Things to do in Skopje + Cost of Living in Skopje (Month 1)

 is skopje worth visiting

 We arrived in Skopje bus station which is extremely skanky (my favourite kind of bus station).
 We walked out under an equally skanky bridge, and were happy to see a cool (and, depending on your opinion, controversial) piece of graffiti (another thing that didn't feel right about Sofia - not enough graffiti.
-I associate the lack of graffiti in a city with fascism for some reason... hmm... a police state, heightened centralized control via surveillance cameras instead of locals deciding what their buildings and surroundings should look like, freely and democratically?)
+I associate the lack of graffiti in a city with fascism for some reason... hmm... a police state, heightened centralised control via surveillance cameras instead of locals deciding what their buildings and surroundings should look like, freely and democratically?)

 what to do in skopje